smpallen99/exrm-rpm/README.md

 The `_build/rpm` directory tree, along with the rest of the release with `mix release.clean`

-Please visit [https://github.com/bitwalker/exrm](exrm) for additional information using exrm.
+Please visit [exrm](https://github.com/bitwalker/exrm) for additional information.

 ## Getting Started